 Site migration, as the name suggests, is the process of moving your website from one domain to a completely different one.
 There are a number of cases where the extent of the migration goes deeper, including switching servers, CMS platforms, and the creation or consolidation of various branded subdomains, but quite often refers to a switching over of site domains.

 For the purposes of this discussion we will focus on the concept of the domain migration–in this case migrating from an HTTP domain to the more secure HTTPS.
-Despite being considered one of the more “basic” types of site migration, it is still fraught with potential SEO dangers for those who are not sure what they are doing.
+Despite being considered one of the more “basic” types of site migration, it is still fraught with potential SEO dangers for those who are not sure what they are doing and do not have the right SEO platform and operational support.

 Site Migration Risks

-Screw up and you could lose upwards of 100 percent of your website traffic overnight.
-I’m not even being hyperbolic here.
-At BrightEdge, our professional services team has run case studies on more than 15 sites that went through some kind of migration in the last two years, and we saw that it only takes one or two missteps to tank a site’s keyword rankings and drop organic search traffic to zero for extended periods of time.
+Screw up and you could lose large swaths of your organic traffic overnight.
+At BrightEdge, our professional services team has run case studies on more than 15 sites that went through some kind of migration in the last two years, and we saw that it only takes one or two missteps to tank a site’s keyword rankings and drop organic search traffic to near-zero for extended periods of time.
+It’s not pretty.

 Now that you’re sufficiently scared of the risks, let’s talk about the ways you can mitigate them.
 We’ve seen worst case scenarios play out, but there’s still hope.
 If everything goes well, a site migration can be a boon for a site’s performance, not only for organic search visibility but for a number of marketing channels.

-After months of work compiling the data from our case study research, we’ve figured out all of the precautions you should take and even some pro tips to ensure that your site migration not only goes well but also manages to exceed expectations.
+After months of work compiling the data from our case study research, we’ve figured out all of the precautions you should take and even some best pro tips to ensure that your site migration goes well and manages to exceed expectations.

 7 Steps for Coming Out on Top with Your Site Migration